 Housing Accommodations

-The Housing Accommodation Committee represents a collaborative effort between Housing & Residence Life, Campus Health, Dining Services, and the Goldman Center for Student Accessibility.
-The Committee provides a student-focused process that allows individuals to receive consideration for housing accommodations based on disability status and medical necessity.
+The Housing Accommodation Committee represents a collaborative effort between Housing & Residence Life, Campus Health, Dining Services, and the Goldman Center for Student Accessibility to provide a student-focused process that allows individuals to receive consideration for housing accommodations based on disability status and medical necessity.

 The Housing Accommodations Committee is dedicated to ensuring that all students receive housing assignments that are consistent with their documented needs.
-Please note, however, that the University may not be able to honor special housing accommodation requests received after the deadline, even if the Committee approves the corresponding student’s request.
+However, the University may not be able to honor special housing accommodation requests received after the deadline, even if the Committee approves the corresponding student’s request.

 **Adhering to the priority deadlines for housing accommodations is critical.
 Applications and requests received after the priority deadline will be considered on a rolling basis and accommodated depending on inventory.**